Amazon's video game division cancels Lord of the Rings game announced in 2019

+Retail & ConsumerAmazon's video game division cancels Lord of the Rings game announced in 2019

-(Reuters) - Amazon.com Inc’s video game division has canceled an online role-playing game based on the fantasy series Lord of the Rings, which was announced in 2019, an Amazon spokeswoman said.
+Amazon.com Inc's (AMZN.O) video game division has canceled an online role-playing game based on the fantasy series Lord of the Rings, which was announced in 2019, an Amazon spokeswoman said.

 The resulting contract negotiations led to a dispute between Amazon and Tencent that eventually caused the game's cancellation, Bloomberg reported earlier on Saturday, citing people familiar with the matter.